 Carl Heilman II's Guide To Leaf Peeping

-In this guide you will not only see Carl Heilman II's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.
+During the fall, you'll find beautiful, irreplaceable views from the Adirondack Park's mountains and lakes.
+Never been?
+In this guide, you will not only see Carl Heilman II's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.

 Carl gives his tips on when the best time is to discover fall foliage, and where you should go in the Adirondack Park: